facebook/pyre-check/scripts/pysa_fuzzer/README.md

 - Python installed on your system.
 - The `fuzzer2` module installed and properly set up.
 - Any other dependencies required by the script.

+## Usage

+The script accepts three main actions and two optional arguments.
+Here's a detailed explanation of each: